 Freedom of Information Act (FOIA)

-The Freedom of Information Act (FOIA) allows access to almost all Federal agency records.
-The Foreign Agricultural Service (FAS) of the U.S. Department of Agriculture (USDA), like other Federal agencies, is required to make records accessible to requesters.
+The Freedom of Information Act (FOIA) allows access to almost all federal agency records.
+The Foreign Agricultural Service (FAS), like other federal agencies, is required to make records accessible to requesters.
 Many documents are available to the public without having to file a FOIA request.
 These include press releases, speeches, congressional testimony, program regulations, and some letters and memoranda.
-Much of this information can be found here on the FAS website.
+Much of this information can be found here on the FAS website: www.fas.usda.gov.

 Certain records may be withheld in full or in part if the information involved falls within one of nine FOIA exemptions.
 Six of these are the most often considered in determining whether FAS should or must withhold all or any part of any requested document: